linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 To address the data accuracy concerns, **I will use the created_at column from the ORDERS table when joining the ORDERS and ORDER_ITEMS tables.** This approach ensures more reliable timestamps, as the created_at values in the ORDERS table have been verified to be accurate and consistently recorded before the shipped_at dates.

+#### **Consistency Check**

 **To check the validity of the "Processing" and "Shipped" status categories** and understand why they make up more than 50% of the ORDERS table, I will analyze the following aspects:

-Time Distribution: Determine if there has been an increase in the number of orders generated in recent months, which could explain the high number of "Processing" and "Shipped" statuses.
+- Time Distribution: Determine if there has been an increase in the number of orders generated in recent months, which could explain the high number of "Processing" and "Shipped" statuses.
+-
-Status Update: Investigate if orders have not been updated to the correct status, indicating potential delays or issues in the order processing workflow.
+- Status Update: Investigate if orders have not been updated to the correct status, indicating potential delays or issues in the order processing workflow.

 ![image](https://github.com/linhnguyen2601/SQL-Projects/assets/166676829/aa16d8b1-c272-4a2b-b441-3e0bac79680e)